 John Ritenbaugh, differentiating Pentecost from the other High Holy Days, suggests that its uniqueness consists of the extra-special gift to God's called-out ones, namely the precious additive of God's Holy Spirit, enabling us to perform the tasks God has . . .

 One of the lessons of Ecclesiastes is that God is intimately involved in the lives and futures of those He has called into His purpose.
-To this end, He has given His people tremendous gifts that, if properly used, will build their faith and draw them closer to God.
-John Ritenbaugh encourages us that we matter to God: He wants to see us succeed in life and be prepared for life in His Kingdom.
+To this end, He has given His people tremendous gifts that, if properly used, will build their faith and draw them close. . .

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
-See what over 145,000 subscribers are already receiving.
+See what over 140,000 subscribers are already receiving.